digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   you could follow these steps:

     a) Use the 'SendSerialDataSample' example included in the library.
-       Follow the instructions on its ReadMe file to do it.
+       Follow the instructions on its 'ReadMe' file to do it.

     b) Use the XCTU: